Mary and Herb Knapp:

 In spite of what you might think, New York City is a great place to retire.
 We love it, and even though we’re a long way from daughter Elly and family in far-away Oregon, they love to visit here.

 In New York, Mary found her niche at the Merchants House Museum, a time capsule that enables visitors to come into physical contact with the past.
 During her involvement there she wrote two books about that unique historic site: An Old Merchant’s House: Domestic Life in New York City, 1835-65, and Miracle on Fourth Street: Saving an Old Merchant’s House.
 Meanwhile, Herb was writing novels, biographies, and poetry.
 We have come to see that in a broad sense, we have been writing about the same thing: the preservation of what is valuable from the past.

 Our first book, One Potato, Two Potato, has as its subject children’s folklore, which has its origin in the shadowy realm of the ancient past.
-Amazingly this book, first published in 1976, is still in print and has even been translated into Chinese.
+Amazingly this book, first published in 1976, is still in print.
 Mary was interviewed on The Today Show about it.
 (Her 15 minutes of fame!)

 Our second book, Red, White and Blue Paradise, tells what life was like in what was essentially a modern version of the 19th century utopian community described in Edward Bellamy’s novel Looking Backward.
 There are many things to be said for such a social arrangement, but after twenty years, we were ready for something different.

 And now, having undergone the drawn-out experience of publishing books with major U.S. publishers W.W.
 Norton and Harcourt Brace, we have decided to start our own little publishing company for our own books and for those of any other family members who choose to write one.
 So far only son-in-law Steven has met the challenge.